We had an excellent question in our MasterOps Community recently:

 Sometimes we have an initiative that has multiple messages a lead or contact can interact with.
 We would separate campaigns by the different messages.

 For example, let’s say we’re offering a free trial.
-To promote the free trial, we’re emailing our targets, driving traffic to one landing page through paid search, driving traffic to a different landing page through retargeting, and setting up a chatbot to engage people who haven’t filled out the form but have been on a general page (used for social traffic, direct traffic, and organic traffic) for an allotted period of time.
+To promote the free trial, we’re emailing our targets, driving traffic to one landing page through paid search, driving traffic to a different landing page through retargeting, and setting up a chatbot to engage people who haven’t filled out the form but have been on a general page (used for social traffic, direct traffic, and organic traffic) for an allotted period.

 We would create a campaign for each email, each landing page, the main page, and the chatbot to capture demo requests.
 For the general page, we’ll leverage a different field called channel to capture UTM sources on the campaign member level.